AndreasAugustin/actions-template-sync/README.md

   This happens because the template repository is trying to overwrite some files inside `.github/workflows/`.

   Currently `GITHUB_TOKEN` can't be given `workflow` permission.
   You can grant our workflow with `workflows` permission using a PAT following the steps below:

-  1. [Create a PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) with these repository permissions granted: `contents:write`, `workflows:write`, `metadata:read`.
+  1. [Create a PAT][github-create-pat] with these repository permissions granted: `contents:write`, `workflows:write`, `metadata:read`.

-  2. Copy the generated token and [create a new secret for your target repository](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).
+  2. Copy the generated token and [create a new secret for your target repository][github-create-secret].

   3. Configure the `checkout` action to use the token in secrets like this:

      ```yaml
      # File: .github/workflows/template-sync.yml